xxsc0529/genai-toolbox/docs/en/resources/tools/bigquery/bigquery-get-table-info.md

 - [bigquery](../sources/bigquery.md)

-bigquery-get-table-info takes dataset and table parameters to specify the target table.
+`bigquery-get-table-info` takes `dataset` and `table` parameters to specify the target table.
+It also optionally accepts a `project` parameter to define the Google Cloud project ID.
+If the `project` parameter is not provided, the tool defaults to using the project defined in the source configuration.

 ## Example